karinabernardin/weather-forecast-app/README.md

 # weather-forecast-app

+### To install dependencies:

 `npm install`

+### To execute app locally:

-`npm run start`: used for deploy to prod. "start" command defined on file package.json
+`npm run start`: used for production deployment. "start" command defined on file package.json

 or

 `npm run startDev`: local test. "startDev" command defined on file package.json

+### To deploy new version:

+`git push heroku main`: for heroku remote already configured in repository